GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 12. makeHidden() / makeVisible()

-Why: To control the visibility of model attributes.
+**Why**: To control the visibility of model attributes.

-When: Use it to hide or show attributes temporarily, for example, in API responses.
+**When**: Use it to hide or show attributes temporarily, for example, in API responses.

 ```
 $user = User::find(1);